kickoffready/kickoff/packages/lint/README.md

 # `lint`

-the basic lint set for eslint
+the common lint set for eslint & stylelint

-## Dev deps
+## eslint

 ### base